GraphPilot: Grounded Scene Graph Conditioning for Language-Based Autonomous Driving: Method

 \subsection{Scene Graph Injection}

 We instantiate three prompt templates that differ in layout and instruction framing while keeping the underlying content identical. \cref{fig:scene_graph_injection} shows all three templates side by side for direct comparison.
 The first template (\textit{V1}) concatenates the navigation command and the scene graph in a single line without section headers.
-The command appears first, followed by a short cue and the serialized graph.
-This variant minimizes prompt overhead and matches instruction plus context compositions seen in prior work.
+The command appears first, followed by a short cue and the serialized graph, minimizing prompt overhead and matching the instruction-plus-context compositions observed in prior work.
 The second template (\textit{V2}) introduces explicit section headers for the scene graph and for the navigation command and begins with a reminder that the model acts as the ego vehicle.
 The graph is shown as a headed block and the command as a separate headed block, which makes both inputs distinct and separable when contexts become longer.
 The third template (\textit{V3}) keeps the sectioning and wraps the scene graph in a fenced block with a format prefix such as \texttt{text}, \texttt{json}, or \texttt{yaml}.
 It also states a short \textit{Primary Objective} that emphasizes adherence to the external navigation command.
-The fence treats the graph as read only and aims to stabilize tokenization for larger graphs or mixed formatting, and the format prefix encourages consistent parsing across representations.
+The fence treats the graph as read-only and aims to stabilize tokenization for larger graphs or mixed formatting, and the format prefix encourages consistent parsing across representations.